deepakness/deepakness-main/content/blog/millennianls-and-internet.md

 Let’s understand...

-## Millennials’ Expectations from the Social Media
+## Millennials’ Expectations from the Internet

 We (millennials) do not have much but very few expectations from social media, which are: